t6ryy7yu/NTIRE2025_ESR/README.md

     - Be sure the change the directories `--data_dir` and `--save_dir`.
 3. More detailed example-command can be found in `run.sh` for your convenience.

-As a reference, we provide the results of RLFN (baseline method) below:
+As a reference, we provide the results of DIPNet (baseline method) below:
 - Average PSNR on DIV2K_LSDIR_valid: 26.96 dB
 - Average PSNR on DIV2K_LSDIR_test: 27.07 dB
 - Number of parameters: 0.317 M